 |Current Ranking (Men's singles)||16 (03 November 2017)||Hobbies||Music||Religion||Hindu||Zodiac Sign||Leo|

 |Brother||Coach||Pullela Gopichand, Mulyo Handoyo|

-While in July 2016, at Canada Open Grand Prix in the men’s singles category.
-B Sai Praneeth won his maiden grand prix trophy by defeating Lee Hyun-il of South Korea by 21-12, 21-10 score.
+- While in July 2016, at Canada Open Grand Prix in the men’s singles category.
+B Sai Praneeth won his maiden Grand Prix trophy by defeating Lee Hyun-il of South Korea with the score, 21-12, 21-10.

-In 2017, he won the Singapore Open Super Series after beating his compatriot Srikanth Kidambi in rubber games, and became the fourth Indian to win a superseries title after Saina Nehwal, Srikanth Kidambi and P.V.Sindhu.
+- In 2017, he won the Singapore Open Super Series after beating his compatriot Srikanth Kidambi in a must-win game, and became the fourth Indian to claim a superseries title after Saina Nehwal, Srikanth Kidambi and P.V.Sindhu.